Price Elasticity of Supply (PES)

 | Relatively inelastic | 0 < PES < 1 | %ΔQs is smaller than %ΔP | Most agricultural goods, oil in the short run |

-| Unit elastic | PES = 1 | %ΔQs equals %ΔP | Any supply curve drawn passing through the origin |
+| Unitary (unit) elastic | PES = 1 | %ΔQs equals %ΔP | Any supply curve drawn passing through the origin |

 | Relatively elastic | PES > 1 | %ΔQs is larger than %ΔP | Manufactured goods with spare factory capacity |

-| Perfectly elastic | ∞ | Producers will supply any amount at the given price; supply is unlimited | Theoretical only |
+| Perfectly elastic | ∞ | Producers will supply any amount at the given price; supply is unlimited | A buffer stock released at a fixed guaranteed price; a mass-produced good with plenty of idle capacity |